Joystream/joystream/meetings/rome/README.md

 #### Item 1

-NB1: provider refers to either storage provider or distributor.
+NB1: provider refers to either a storage provider or distributor.

 NB2: These stories are kind of hand wavy.
 Many of the stories may be better suited off chain, e.g. coordinated through a server run by conductor.
 But it remains to be seen.